martintasker/cognito-auth/README.md

 * 21, do not remember a device
 * 22, forget the current device
 * 23, complete admin-initiated registration and login, by giving auth code and changing password

-Or, put another way:

-* minimal lifecycle: register 1, login 4, logout 14, 15, delete 13, retrieve session 16
-* admin-initiated registration 23
-* minimal MFA additionals: confirm code 2, re-send code 3
-* password management: change 11, manage forgotten 12
-* profile management: view 5, verify 6, delete 7, update 8
-* MFA management: enable 9, disable 10
-* cognito data-sharing use cases: 17, 18, 19, 20, 21, 22 -- these aren't really to do with
-  authentication direction and so would never be in the scope of the `CognitoAuth` service

 Useful additional pointers: